coatespt/cursor-twitter/SESSION_NOTES.md

 # Volume Issues

-## Test Data Set
+## The Data Set
-You need a pre-processed version of the data if you care about a particular language, e.g., "en".

-- The same data set post-processed for language identification is in ../twits/test_language_detect_out

-- The full dataset of 5399 files has 598,725,870 Tweets and is about 105 Gigabytes in uncompressed CSV format (Which is significantly smaller than the compressed JSON!)
+The full dataset is the original JSON.
+It has 5399 five minute files, comprising 598,725,870 Tweets.
+We preprocess this to 105 Gigabytes in uncompressed CSV format (Which is significantly smaller than the compressed JSON!)

-- The analysis program reports that there are
-  - 44,298,119 distinct tokens in 137 million Tweets,
-  - 135,315,247 distinct tokens in the full data set

-The analyis program is pretty fast, at 52,683 Tweets/sec

-- 599 million Tweets equals approximately six billion tokens.
+The dataset has 599 million Tweets, which contain approximately six billion tokens.

+The dataset is two weeks of the decahose, at about 500/sec.
+You can process it at any speed, but the time stamps in the data will correspond to the real clock time when they were recorded.

+The volume of real firehose is typically about 5000/sec but has been known to surge up to 20k/sec.

+The decahose nominal Tweet time is about
-- Volume of decahose = 500/sec
+- 500/sec

-- Volume of firehose = 5000/sec
+- 30k Tweets/min
+- 450,000 Tweets/15min

-- 500/sec = 30k Tweets/min = 450,000 Tweets/15min  = 1.8m Tweets/hour in nominal Tweet time
+- 1.8m Tweets/hour
 - There are an average of 10 words/Tweet = 4,400,000 words/15 min or 18m words/hour

 ## Our Processing Speed

-The System76 laptop does about 8k Tweets/second.
-The iMac does about 3k.

-- The Tweets get ACKed, so RabbitMQ manages to never let the queue get very long--it seems to never get up to 50.

-- Note that for historical data it will scale in direct proportion to the number of machines so you can do bulk processing essentially as fast as you are willing to pay for.

-- We have about 350 hours of decahose, which the 76 can process in about a day.
+Running over RabbitMQ, the iMac can do about
+1100 Tweets/second and the System 76 running Linux can do about 8,000 Tweets/second.
+So, about 2.5 decahoses and 16 decahoses respectively.

+With direct reading of the Tweets from disk, the System76 laptop and the iMac do about 55k and 45k Tweets/second respecively.
+They both appear to be bottlenecked on reading the Tweets in, not on processing.
+This is very fast--about five or six firehoses, i.e. fifty or sixty decahoses.

+So the system as a whole is overwhelmingly bottlnecked on parsing the JSON.
+This is not a problem for historical data as the task is easy to share over as many CPU's as you want.

+It's a little trickier for real time because without significant complexity, you r are limted to the speed of the processor receiving the feed and parsing the JSON.

+## Language

+If you care about a particular language, e.g., "en", you need a pre-processed version of the data because the lang: field in the original data is essentially worthless, being evidently based only on the environmetal settings of the person issuing Tweet.
+There is a multi-threaded utility to identify the actual language and set the field accordingly, (see USER_MANUAL.md) but it should be noted that the NLP processing to if by far the most expensive part of the processing, outweighing everything else put together buy a multiple.

+We have a set of the CSV files that have been post-processed to have this more reliable lang: field.